thekauer/neon-auth-orgs-example/README.md

 ### Key Takeaway

 The standard `authClient.organization.create()` is subject to the org limit configured in the Neon console.
-The admin endpoint bypasses this by writing directly to the `neon_auth` schema using Drizzle.
-The key enabler is the `schemaFilter: ["public", "neon_auth"]` config + `drizzle-kit pull` combo, which gives you typed access to Neon Auth's internal tables.
+The admin endpoint bypasses this by writing directly to the `neon_auth` schema using Drizzle (see [Section 3](#3-accessing-the-neon_auth-schema-with-drizzle) for how to set this up).
 The admin check uses Neon Auth's own session — `session.user.role` is a global role set in the Neon console, not an org-level role.
 This means only users explicitly marked as admins in the Neon dashboard can use this endpoint.